henrywu2019/BentoML/docs/source/deployment/index.rst

     :ref:`Model Serving Guide <concepts-model-serving>`.

-If you are at a small team with limited DevOps support, BentoML provides a fully automated deployment management for AWS EC2, AWS Lambda, AWS SageMaker, and Azure Functions.
+If you are at a small team with limited DevOps support, Kappa provides a fully automated deployment management for AWS EC2, AWS Lambda, AWS SageMaker, and Azure Functions.
 It provides the basic model deployment functionalities with minimum setup.
 Here are the detailed guides for each platform: